After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 1. What if I miss the NEET counselling registration deadline?

-Missing the deadline could mean missing out on counselling for that round.
-If you're late, check if any late registration is available or wait for subsequent rounds.
-You could also consider private medical colleges or MBBS abroad.
+Missing the deadline could mean missing that round.
+Check if late registration is available, or wait for subsequent rounds.
+You can also consider private medical colleges or MBBS abroad.

 2. Can I change my preferred colleges after locking my choices?

 Once you lock your choices, you cannot change them.
-It's essential to be very clear about your preferences before finalising.
-If you miss locking, your preferences will be automatically submitted; therefore, please double-check.
+Be clear about your preferences before finalising.
+If you miss locking, preferences will be automatically submitted — double-check before the deadline.

-3. How do I know if I'm eligible for state counselling?
+3. How do I know if I am eligible for state counselling?

-State counselling eligibility usually depends on your domicile status.
-If you've lived in the state for several years or are a permanent resident, you are likely eligible.
-Verify specific state criteria on the official website or portal of the relevant state.
+State counselling eligibility depends on your domicile status.
+If you have lived in the state for several years or are a permanent resident, you are likely eligible.
+Verify specific criteria on the official portal of the relevant state authority.

-4. What's the difference between AIQ and State Quota counselling?
+4. What is the difference between AIQ and State Quota counselling?

-AIQ refers to 15% of medical seats available to all India students, while the State Quota applies to the remaining 85% of seats for residents of that state.
-The MCC manages AIQ, whereas state quotas are handled locally by each state's medical authority.
+AIQ refers to 15% of medical seats available to all-India students, managed by MCC.
+The State Quota applies to the remaining 85% of seats for residents of that state, handled by each state's medical authority.

 5. How much will I need to pay in fees for NEET counselling?

-You'll pay a non-refundable registration fee and a refundable security deposit during registration.
-Depending on whether you opt for an AIQ, state, or private college, tuition fees will vary, with government seats typically costing less than private ones.
+You will pay a non-refundable registration fee and a refundable security deposit during registration.
+Tuition fees vary by college type — government seats typically cost less than private institutions.

-6. Is there any way to apply for MBBS abroad if I didn't qualify for NEET?
+6. Is there any way to apply for MBBS abroad if I did not qualify for NEET?

-Yes, some countries accept students who have attempted the NEET but didn't clear it, such as Russia and Kyrgyzstan.
-These countries often allow students to qualify for NEET later, after enrollment, for the MCI screening test.
+Some countries accept students who attempted NEET but did not clear it, such as Russia and Kyrgyzstan.
+These countries often allow students to qualify for the NMC screening test later, after enrolment.

 7. When will I get the final seat allotment result?

-Seat allotment results are released after each round of counselling.
-Typically, after Round 1, you'll get your results within a few days.
-If you don't get a seat, the process continues with Round 2 and Mop-Up rounds.
+Seat allotment results are released after each round.
+After Round 1, results are typically available within a few days.
+If you do not get a seat, the process continues with Round 2 and the Mop-Up round.

 8. Can I participate in both AIQ and state counselling?

-Yes, you can apply for both AIQ and state counselling, but you need to register separately for each.
-Make sure you're clear on the different eligibility requirements and deadlines for each.
+Yes, you can apply for both, but you need to register separately for each.
+Be clear on different eligibility requirements and deadlines.

 9. What documents will I need for verification at the college?

-You'll need your NEET scorecard, rank letter, identity proof, category certificate (if applicable), class 12th marksheet, and passport-size photos.
-Make sure all documents are original and correctly attested.
+You will need your NEET scorecard, rank letter, identity proof, category certificate (if applicable), Class 12 marksheet, and passport-size photos.
+All documents must be original and correctly attested.
+PwBD candidates must also carry their PwBD certificate issued by a competent authority.

 10. Can I get admission to MBBS without clearing NEET in India?

 In India, NEET is mandatory for MBBS admission in government and most private colleges.
-However, some foreign universities accept students with NEET scores or allow NEET-qualified students to apply post-admission.
+Some foreign universities accept students with NEET scores or allow NEET-qualified students to apply post-admission.

 11. How does the mop-up round work for NEET counselling?

-The mop-up round is a final round conducted after all other rounds to fill any remaining vacant seats.
-This round is significant for students who didn't get allotted a seat in the earlier rounds, but it comes with strict deadlines.
+The mop-up round fills remaining vacant seats after all other rounds.
+It is significant for students who were not allotted a seat in earlier rounds, but comes with strict deadlines.

 12. Can I apply for MBBS in private colleges after state counselling is over?

-Yes, if you still haven't secured a seat after the state counselling ends, you can apply directly to private colleges.
-Many private colleges have their own counselling process for leftover seats after the state rounds.
+Yes.
+If you have not secured a seat after state counselling ends, you can apply directly to private colleges, many of which have their own counselling process for leftover seats.

 Vaishali Pandey